rogerbinns/jia-mini-python/doc/python.rst

 ================

-See :doc:`lang` for an overview of what types and operations are supported.
-Java Mini Python does not have an internal object model - instead Java types are :doc:`used directly <java>`.
+See :doc:`lang` for an overview of what types and operations are supported.  |project| does not have an internal object model - instead Java types are :doc:`used directly <java>`.
 This keeps the code considerably smaller.
 But it also means that most Python attributes (eg functions) do not exist.
 For example in Python